Small steps and helpful tools—like the right savings account (they’re not all made equal)—can help you get ahead.

 Even if you already have a checking account, a savings account is an easy way to start allocating money toward your financial goals (and let your money do the work for you).
 The more you save, the more you earn.
-Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like digital banking for managing your accounts on the go.
+Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like SELCO's digital banking for managing your accounts on the go.

 Pay down debt

 Do you carry a credit card balance, have an auto loan, or are saddled with student loans?
 A great way to prepare for your future is to pay down debt—ideally, more than the minimum payments, if you can (even $20 more than the minimum payment makes a difference).
 To set automatic bill payments each month, try out Bill Pay in digital banking for effortless monthly payments.
 If you have one or more credit cards with a high interest rate, consider loan consolidation to a low interest credit card with no balance transfer fees.
 Or maybe give the debt snowball or debt avalanche a try.

 Keep tabs on your credit report

-Did you know you can request a free credit report each year from the three major credit reporting bureaus (Equifax, Experian, and TransUnion) as well as at AnnualCreditReport.com?
-(During the COVID-19 pandemic, you can do this weekly.)
+Did you know you can access your credit score and report within minutes, for free, in digital banking?
 Make use of these free resources without damaging your credit score, and check your credit report for anything you don’t recognize.

 Create a monthly budget and keep it up to date